tbor/CodeEx_frontend/README.md

 ### Auth0

 - When logging on for the first time and creating an account, the Auth0 sign-up page has a field for coordinator.
 This field is for demonstration purposes only and would probably not be included in any final App, where a site administrator (presumably) would identify/authorize the coordinators.
 Enter "True" or "Yes" to make the account a coordinator.
-Coordinators are also allowed to be event attendees for events others have created, so a single coordinator account will you to observe most current functionality.
+Coordinators are also allowed to be event attendees for events others have created, so a single coordinator account will allow you to observe most current functionality.

 ### Demo